Background to Victorian decoration and furniture

 Wardrobe from a selection at Kernow Furniture

-How to identify Victorian pieces
+How can you identify Victorian pieces?

 Due to the fact that the Victorians copied older designs when creating furniture, identifying whether a piece is Victorian or older can be tricky.
 However, the below tips should give you some pointers about how to identify Victorian furniture.

 Victorian furniture was usually made from Walnut for smaller pieces such as small tables and Mahogany for large pieces such as wardrobes, dining tables and bookcases.
 Sometimes these pieces featured Flame Mahogany veneers and used walnut and rosewood for decoration of for example, table tops.